 How do you make a maker?
 You make a maker by making them make stuff right?

 I see that the current mentality of the world concerning the general population is not focusing on making people more creative and hands-on which I believe starts early on in their education, when often pupils cannot make the connection between the facts learned at school and their implementation in real life.
-This, I want to change for my ideal world is where most people have a better understanding of life skills and a well-rounded capability of implementing the knowledge learnt at school and other education into real life.
+This, I want to change since my ideal world is where most people have a better understanding of life skills and a well-rounded capability of implementing the knowledge learnt from school and other education into real life.

 To give an example of such a mindset being applied, in my B3.1. project I was involved in finding a solution for teaching soft electronics to university students.
 I identified that the greatest impediment of its consistent and novel exploration was the lack of good explanatory resources online and not the absence of accessible methodologies to achieve different results.
 I then set out on an iterative journey of finding different solutions to overcome this barrier between students and knowledge.
 This journey has landed on creating tutorials focusing on a general method of implementation rather than a specific use case in arts and crafts projects.
-This slight change in the content provided would in fact prompt a curiosity of trying new combinations instead of copying the already existing methods.
+This slight change in the content would in fact prompt a curiosity to try new combinations instead of copying the already existing methods.

-To summarize as a designer I position myself as the creative motor that brings together streamlined DIY processes with accessible and developable tooling.
+To summarize, as a designer, I position myself as the creative motor that brings together streamlined DIY processes with accessible and developable tooling.

 A true generalist, I strive to know a bit of everything and master competencies I find useful.
 I gravitate toward projects with a business dimension, believing that a brilliant idea without implementation is just a dream.
 Early stakeholder involvement is key to aligning expectations, and I prioritize efficiency—both mine and the client’s—through strong communication and quick rapport.